xzel23/utility/README.md

 ### Version 5.3.4

+ - remove usage of API not available in Java 8

+### Version 5.3.4

  - restore Java 8 compatibility (needed for my customer's project)
  - update gradle to 6.3 (for JDK 14 support)
  - updatze SpotBugs and SpotBugs plugin